flame_camera_tools 5.0.2 copy "flame_camera_tools: ^5.0.2" to clipboard

 Apply a Shake Effect #

-Create a shake effect with a specific duration, intensity, and curve:
+Create a shake effect with specific amplitude and duration:

 Rotating #